car-r/astro-pickleball/src/pages/blog/pickleball-ratings.md

 4.5 pickleball players are successfully understands game strategy from dinks and drives to court positioning.
 You’re also hitting the ball where you want.
 You’re starting to have a plan for each point that you play both serving and returning.

 You’re also comfortable with <a href="/blog/pickleball-stacking">pickleball stacking</a> strategy your partner and have figured out the strengths in your game.
 You should be beating 3.5 and below players relatively easily.
+4.5 players will also be hitting more advanced shots like the <a href="/blog/pickleball-erne">erne</a>.

 ### What is a 5.0 pickleball player